Grave Robbing for Mystery Writers

 So the next time you’re haunted by writer’s block, take a stroll through your local cemetery.
 Just remember to be respectful.

 Always keep in mind when you visit a cemetery that each grave is the final resting place of someone very real.
-Someone who once lived & loved, laughed & lamented, just like you.
+Someone who once lived and loved, laughed and lamented, just like you.

-Be sure to tread carefully & quietly among the dead.
+Be sure to tread carefully and quietly among the dead.
 It’s always best not to disrespect—or worse, wake—those who slumber there.

 What about you?
 Do you enjoy exploring cemeteries?